 However, the lunar image may not be significant, because the clever astrophysicist concocts a model that locates the X-ray background in a halo around the entire solar system, or the entire galaxy, or perhaps something in between.
-Over the past few decades, we have learned that the Sun and its neighboring stars travel inside a large bubble of hot gas that likely formed when a star exploded.
-The remnants of the supernova expanded to surround its neighboring stars, including the Sun.
-Recent work even suggests a specific cluster of young stars: the Scorpius-Centaurus cluster, which, about six to seven million years ago, would have been located in close proximity to the Sun.
-The hot bubble eventually merges with the interstellar medium, but at a slow rate.
+Over the past few decades, we have learned that the Sun and its neighboring stars travel inside a large bubble of hot gas that likely formed when a star exploded.25 The remnants of the supernova expanded to surround its neighboring stars; including the Sun.
+Recent work even suggests a specific cluster of young stars: the Scorpius-Centaurus cluster, which, about six to seven million years ago, would have been located in close proximity to the Sun.26 The hot bubble eventually merges with the interstellar medium, but at a slow rate.
 This hot gas contributes to, but does not completely explain, the X-ray background because the gas is not sufficiently hot.
 The X-ray background has a hard spectrum; in other words, we detect emission not only at low X-ray energies but also at high X-ray energies.
-The hot bubble contributes nearly all of its emission at the lowest X-ray energies.